StoneOrbits/VortexEngine/docs/lightshow_lol_control_panels.md

 Here you can read about individual control panels to gain additional insight that may not come up in the other tutorials.

-Depending on whether lightshow.lol is used on **mobile** or **desktop** the layout will appear different, but will function of these panels will be nearly the same.
+Depending on whether lightshow.lol is used on **mobile** or **desktop** the layout will appear different, but the function of these panels will be nearly the same.

 Pick one of the panels below to learn more about it: